Bill-Gray/PDCursesMod/gl/README.md

 the same, but keeps aspect ratio by adding black bars. `PDC_GL_RESIZE_INTEGER` changes scaling in integer steps.

+Alternatively,  one can set the environment variable PDC_RESIZE to 0, 1, 2, or
+3 to get the four options listed above.

 `pdc_interpolation_mode` can be used to change between nearest-neighbor (`PDC_GL_INTERPOLATE_NEAREST`) and bilinear filtering (`PDC_GL_INTERPOLATE_BILINEAR`) when the frame is scaled larger than its native